The-CALP-Network/CALP-CVA-Tracking-Pipeline/GUIDE.md

 ## Combining FTS and projects module CVA data

 Now that we have isolated the **planned** project budget percentage for cash/vouchers/CVA for projects with available data, we can use the unique project IDs to merge this information with FTS funding flow data to the same projects.
 We thereby make the assumption that the delivered share of CVA of the received funding for each project matches that of the planned CVA project budget share.
+However, in countries where country-level data disaggregated by cluster or implementing agency is available on the actual volumes of CVA delivered (usually from cash working groups), this can serve as useful check for whether this CVA data from the planning stage provides an over- or under-estimate in the given country of interest ([see below](#suggestions-for-future-improvements)).

 We also import the project text for projects that received funding on FTS and combine it with the FTS description, which tends to be brief.
 This will provide more text data for the machine learning algorithm later on to classify the CVA relevance ([see below](#machine-learning-to-classify-cva-flow-descriptions)).